MBCProject/mbc-markdown/yfaq/README.md

 MBC enables consistency in reporting and consequently, supports analytics and similarity analysis.
 MBC's well-defined behaviors also support the definition of indicator signatures for detecting behaviors during analysis.

-### Can Behaviors be used without Objectives?
-Or must Objectives and Behaviors be specified in pairs? ###
+### Can behaviors be used without objectives?
+Or must objectives and behaviors be specified in pairs? ###

 Objectives correspond to the intentions behind malware behaviors.
 For example, malware may use [Hooking](https://github.com/MBCProject/mbc-markdown/blob/master/credential-access/hooking.md) to load and execute code within the context of another process either to hide its execution (defense evasion), to gain elevated privileges (privilege escalation), or to access the process's memory (credential access).
-Because it's not always possible to know intent, behaviors can be used without Objectives.
+Because it's not always possible to know intent, behaviors can be used without objectives.
 For example, automated sandbox analysis may indicate hooking behavior without corresponding information on intent, in which case objectives might not be specified, or *all* objectives associated with a behavior might be noted.

 ### Can malware behaviors identified via manual analysis map to multiple MBC behaviors, or should correspondence be one-to-one? ###